a14714-oficina/FP02---LOJA-DE-TELEM-VEIS/README.md

 # 🇬🇧 Description
 **Space Mobile** is a fictional website for a mobile phone repair company, built using **HTML5** and **CSS3**.
 The goal is to simulate a professional website showcasing the company's services, contact details, and information, with a clean, modern, and responsive design.

+# 🇬🇧 Code Structure

+The website consists of multiple HTML pages, each with a header, main, and footer, and styles applied via internal or external CSS:

+index.html — Home page introducing the company.

+servicos.html — Page listing and describing repair services.

+sobre.html — Information about the company and its mission.

+contactos.html — Contact form and company details.

+style.css — Global and responsive styles for all pages.

+CSS uses flexbox and grid to create layouts that adapt to various devices and screen sizes.

 ## 🇬🇧 Development Process
 The website was created to practice the structure and design of modern web pages, focusing on: